-Many underestimate the importance of rest time when it comes to providing care to a family member or friend.
+Many carers underestimate the importance of rest time when it comes to providing care to a family member or friend.
 The Australian Bureau of Statistics (ABS) indicates that 55 per cent of primary carers performed their caring role for more than 20 hours per week.
 This was regardless of other employment or personal responsibilities.
-But this ongoing commitment can become taxing on your physical and mental health if you don’t take ample breaks.
+This ongoing commitment may become taxing on your physical and mental health if you don’t take ample breaks.

-Many carers will have heard of respite care providers, but few will know:
+Many carers will have heard of respite care providers, but may not know:

 - What the service entails.

 - How to identify when they should try this temporary care.